aelsabbahy/miniswarm/README.md

 **Inspect the service health**
 ```
-# This should show the service not running
+# Wait for the service to finish preparing, but it won't ever be ready due to failing health
 docker service ls
 docker service ps vote